apache/dolphinscheduler/docs/docs/en/guide/parameter/priority.md

 The following are examples showing task parameters priority problems:

-1: Use shell nodes to explain the first case.
+1: Use Shell nodes to explain the first case.

 ![priority-parameter01](../../../../img/new_ui/dev/parameter/priority_parameter01.png)